 Nobuo Sekine (1942-2019) was among the key figures of the Mono-ha (The school of things) group.
 The group was active between 1968 and 1975 in Japan.
 The members focused on exploring natural and industrial objects such as stone, wood, earth, paper, cotton, glass, sheet steel, oil, wire, and water.

-The main objective of the group was to create pieces that shone light on the negative effects of uncontrolled industrial development in Japan.
-For this reason, it was essential for them to transgress traditional concepts of artistic representation for them to be able to show the world as they intellectualize it, linking materials to their properties as well as reducing objects to their bare forms.
-Mono-ha also refused the use of Asian motifs like those obtained from Zen or Buddhism, which could be considered plagiaristic.
+The group’s main objective was to create pieces that shone light on the negative effects of uncontrolled industrial development in Japan.
+For this reason, it was essential for them to transgress traditional concepts of artistic representation for them to show the world as they intellectualize it, linking materials to their properties and reducing objects to their bare forms.
+Mono-ha also refused to use Asian motifs like those obtained from Zen or Buddhism, which could be considered plagiaristic.

 Members of the group included Lee Ufan, Nobuo Sekine, KatsuroYoshida, Kishio Suga, Katsuhiko Narita, and Susumu Koshimizu.
 All of them graduated from Tama Art University.

 Video: Nobuo Sekine Interview: Sensibility of a Rock

 3 min 18 sec